Partially Observed Discrete-Time Risk-Sensitive Mean Field Games: Introduction

 For risk-sensitive cost criteria, existing works are mostly on the continuous-time set-up, with \cite{MoBa15}, discussed further below, being one exception.
 Now, in continuous-time set-up, reference \cite{TeZhBa14} studies a class of mean-field games with non-linear individual dynamics and a risk-sensitive cost function.
 They characterize the mean-field equilibrium via coupled HJB and FP equations and explicit solutions to these equations are given when the individual state dynamics are linear.
 In \cite{Tem15}, the author considers a continuous-time mean-field game with nonlinear individual dynamics, where state dynamics have $L^p$-norm structure.
 Stochastic maximum principle is used to characterize the optimal solution of the problem.
 In \cite{DjTe16}, the authors study a partially-observed version of the continuous-time risk-sensitive mean-field game.
 They establish a stochastic maximum principle for the characterization of the mean-field equilibrium.
 Reference \cite{MoBa17} considers continuous-time risk-sensitive mean-field games with linear individual dynamics and local state information for the players.
 First a generic risk-sensitive optimal control problem is solved which yields mean-field equilibrium, and then it is shown that the policies in mean-field equilibrium lead to an approximate Nash equilibrium for games with a sufficiently large number of agents.
 It is also shown that this approximate Nash equilibrium is partially equivalent to the approximate Nash equilibrium of a certain robust mean-field game problem.
 Finally, \cite{MoBa15} presents the counterparts of these results for the discrete-time linear-quadratic risk-sensitive mean-field game.

-Here, we consider discrete-time mean-field games with Polish state, action, and observation spaces under risk-sensitive optimality criteria for the players.
+Here, we consider discrete-time mean-field games with Polish state, action, and observation spaces (i.e., complete and separable metric spaces) under risk-sensitive optimality criteria for the players.
 In the infinite population limit of such games, a generic agent should solve a partially observed stochastic control problem under the NCE principle.
 Due to the constraints induced by NCE principle, common techniques used to analyze partially observed stochastic control problems are not sufficient.
 To establish the existence of an equilibrium solution in the infinite population limit, we have to bring in the fixed-point approach that is used to obtain equilibria in classical game problems, along with the technique of converting partially observed optimal control problems to fully observed ones on the belief space.
-The definitions of the finite-agent game and the mean-field game problems are given in \cref{sec2} and \cref{sec3}, respectively.
-In \cref{main-proof}, we prove the existence of a mean-field equilibrium.
-In \cref{sec4} and \cref{sec4-1}, we establish that the mean-field equilibrium policy is approximately Nash for finite-agent games with sufficiently many agents.
-In \cref{infinite}, we extend previous results to games with infinite-horizon risk-sensitive cost functions. \Cref{conc} concludes the paper.
+The definitions of the finite-agent game and the mean-field game problems are given in Section~\ref{sec2} and Section~\ref{sec3}, respectively.
+In Section~\ref{main-proof}, we prove the existence of a mean-field equilibrium.
+In Section~\ref{sec4} and Section~\ref{sec4-1}, we establish that the mean-field equilibrium policy is approximately Nash for finite-agent games with sufficiently many agents.
+In Section~\ref{infinite}, we extend previous results to games with infinite-horizon risk-sensitive cost functions.
+Section~\ref{conc} concludes the paper.